Rock cut architecture and sculptures

 Australia and Oceania

 - Coober Pedy – South Australia, Australia.
 Opal mining town in the middle of desert.
-Due to extreme heat major part of inhabitants live underground, here have furbished been numerous modern apartments.
+Due to the extreme heat major part of inhabitants live underground, in numerous modern apartments.

 - Anghelu Ruju - Sardinia, Italy.
 Ancient rock cut necropolis made 3000 - 1500 BC.
 Consists of 38 structures - domus de janas.

 - Cappuchin catacombs of Palermo – Sicily, Italy.
 Rock cut crypts below the cemetery of Capuchin monastery, developed since 1599.
 Famous due to well developed technique of embalming the deceased – as a result catacombs are filled with corpses of dead people.

 - Catacombs of Marcellinus and Peter and other Catacombs of Rome – Lazio, Italy.
 Large group of ancient burials, many tends of kilometres of passageways and even underground churches developed since the times of early Christians, Jews and pagans in the 2nd – 9th century AD.
 Contain numerous frescoes, burials, other values of history.